 Posted on 19th January 2023

-What are the different types of POS systems?
+What are the key components of a POS system?

-This back-to-basics article looks at the different types of POS systems available today, and what to consider when researching POS systems for your business.
+This back-to-basics article looks at the key components that make up a POS system, and what you need to consider to get the right system for your business.

 Check out POWEREPOS, our cloud-hybrid POS software, in action.

 The key components of a POS system

 Modern POS systems consist of hardware and software components.
 Hardware assists in entering the data, printing dockets and receipts and connecting the system throughout your store or venue.
 The software registers, processes, and stores transaction details.
 There are three types of POS software, server-based, cloud-based, and cloud-hybrid.

 All modern POS systems have a POS touchscreen terminal, tablet, or mobile device to process transactions (for front-of-house in hospitality venues) and a back office to configure and manage the system.